interplinternet/boopo/readme.md

 -   [X] Add turret tracking.
 -   [ ] Implement three-layer rendering.
 -   [ ] Map the absolute coordinates of entities on the background image to the relative coordinates of the screen and the quadtree.
--   [ ] Refactor turret tracking from a purely visual effect to a part of the turret's data structure (will have to extend turret's base entity struct with another one)
+-   [X] Refactor turret tracking from a purely visual effect to a part of the turret's data structure (will have to extend turret's base entity struct with another one)

-# Data<a id="orgheadline16"></a>
+# Data<a id="orgheadline17"></a>

 ## Pvectors<a id="orgheadline4"></a>